Jaspersoft/js-android-sdk/readme.txt

-Jaspersoft Mobile SDK for Android Readme
+Jaspersoft Mobile SDK for Android version 1.5 Readme

 The Jaspersoft Mobile SDK for Android provides a library, samples, and documentation for developers to build mobile applications based on Jaspersoft JasperReports Server web services.